 These guys are not in business to see how many smiles they can put on faces.
 They are in business to make money.
 That means that getting approval isn’t about showing that you can pay off your debt; it is about showing that you should easily be able to pay off your debt.

 Go after the numbers that matter

-Your odds of approval all revolve around three key numbers.
+Most lenders will look to three critical numbers on a borrower’s application.
 The first two are obvious: your credit score and income.
-It is the third one where most borrowers can make some real progress.
-This final key number is your total monthly minimum payment, as reported on your credit score.
+This final key number is your monthly debt compared to your income, as reported on your credit score.